Learning Lattice Quantum Field Theories with Equivariant Continuous Flows: Lattice Quantum Field Theory

-\paragraph{Samplers Based on Normalizing Flows.} To correct for the approximate nature of the learned map, a Metropolis-Hastings step is applied to reject or accept the pushed-forward samples.
-This guarantees asymptotic exactness, while, assuming the {\em acceptance rate} is sufficiently high, the computational cost is not significantly increased.
-Recall that the Independent Metropolis-Hastings algorithm is a flexible method to sample from a target density $p$ given a proposal distribution $q$ \cite{QuantumFields}.
-At each time $i$, a proposed sample $\phi'$ drawn from the proposed distribution $q$ is accepted with probability $\min\left(1,{q(\phi^{(i-1)})}{p(\phi')}/{q(\phi')}{p(\phi^{(i-1)})}\right)$, which depends on the previous sample $\phi^{(i-1)}$.
-Accepting the proposal means setting $\phi^{(i)}=\phi'$, else we repeat the previous value $\phi^{(i)}=\phi^{(i-1)}$.
 Traditionally, the distribution $q$ is painstakingly handcrafted to maximize the acceptance rate.
 In contrast, the ML approach \cite{noe2019boltzmann} to this problem is to learn a proposal distribution $q(\phi)$, for example by using a normalizing flow \cite{albergo2019flow}.
-As mentioned before, in this framework $q(\phi)$ is given by the push-forward under a learned map $f_\theta$ of some simple distribution $\rho$ such as a normal distribution.
+As mentioned before, in our framework $q(\phi)$ is given by the push-forward under a learned map $f_\theta$ of some simple distribution $\rho$ such as a normal distribution.
 Since the proposals are generated independently, rejections in the ensuing Metropolis-Hastings step are the only source of autocorrelation.

 When samples from $p$ are available, $q$ can be matched to $p$ by optimizing the parameters $\theta$ to maximize the log-likelihood of those samples: $\mathbb{E}_{\phi \sim p} [\log q_\theta(\phi)]$.
 However, obtaining such samples requires expensive MCMC sampling which is precisely what we would like to avoid.
 Instead, we aim to minimize the reverse Kullback-Leibler (KL) divergence $\text{KL}(q|p)$, also known as the reverse relative entropy, which uses samples from the model distribution $q$: \beq